-We use anonymization methods such as infusing synthetic data.
-By doing so, we ensure that individuals cannot be identified, even if a business combines our data insights with other data.
+By aggregating personal data to business insights, we ensure that individuals cannot be identified, even if a business combines our data insights with other data.

 Data we receive is associated only with your device ID, meaning we do not know your name, phone number or email.
 We have to collect the device ID in case a device owner wants to verify that we store data of this device.